Skip to content

 <Array [3.1, 1.55, 1.55, 3.1, ..., 1.23, 0.178, 1.28] type='12 * float64'>

-It is recommended that only read the branches you need, otherwise your memory may overflow.
+It is recommended to read only the branches you need for better performance.

-To read a specific branch (Note: use array()
+To read a specific branch (note: use array() instead of arrays() here):

 >>> pdgid_arr = evt["TMcEvent/m_mcParticleCol/m_particleID"].array()